 Methane super-emitters revealed weekly using satellites and machine learning

 The Dutch space instrument TROPOMI provides daily global methane concentration maps.
-This is important because methane is responsible for about a quarter of present-day global warming.
-There are individual sources that leak large amounts of methane, making them the low-hanging fruit in the fight against climate change.
-Researchers at SRON now successfully detect those methane plumes using machine learning (AI).
-The so-identified methane super-emitters have a larger climate impact than Dutch greenhouse gas emissions.
+Methane is responsible for about a quarter of present-day global warming.
+Some individual sources leak large amounts of methane, making them the low-hanging fruit in the fight against climate change.
+SRON researchers now successfully detect those methane plumes using machine learning (AI).
+The identified methane super-emitters combined have a larger climate impact than all Dutch greenhouse gas emissions.

 Satellite observations African cities: carbon monoxide emissions deviate from inventories